fzingg/hyperloop-showcase/README.md

 npm install bootstrap --save
 ```

 Now run `webpack` to update our bundles, and restart your server.
-Now our button is properly styled you should be rewarded with a nice Bootstrap styled green Success Button.
+Our button is now properly styled you should be rewarded with a nice Bootstrap styled green Success Button.

 Now that everything is loaded, let's update our component to use a few more of the Bootstrap components.
 Update your Show component so that it looks like this:

 ```ruby
 #app/views/components/home/show.rb